kennethlombardi/arm-cluster/docs/swarm.md

 > Manager numbers note: A quorum majority is `(#nodes / 2) + 1`.
 > Manager numbers note: Fault tolerance is  `(#nodes - 1) / 2`.
+> Another way to view fault tolerance is as fault tolerance = M = 2F + 1 where M nodes are required to tolerate F faults

 > 1 node: `(1/2) + 1 = 1` meaning 1 node needs one node to have a majority.
 Fault tolerance is 0 meaning you lose one node and your cluster is down (majority lost when `1 - 1 = 0` and required consensus majority requires `1`)